Battle of Abukir (1801): Background

-In the early morning of the 8th March 1801, the landing force consisting of Flank companies of the 40th and the Welsh Fusiliers on the right.
+In the early morning of the 8th March 1801, the landing force consisting of flank companies of the 40th Foot and 23rd Foot on the right.
 In the centre the 28th, 42nd and 58th.
-On the left, the Brigade of Guards, (formed from a battalion of each regiment) The Corsican Rangers, The Royals and 54th.
+On the left, the Brigade of Guards (formed from a battalion of each regiment), the Corsican Rangers, the Royals and 54th.
 The landing force totaled 5,230 men.
 All troops were on board the landing boats by 2 am.
 Its sailors tightly packed with muskets between their knees, the boats rowed silently to the rendezvous, each were placed in their positions of landing.
 By 8 am, each brigade was in place.

 Battle

 At 9 am, a rocket fired from the Admirals ship signaled the advance and the boats sprang forward.
 The French garrison of Alexandria under Louis Friant, some 2,500 French troops and ten field guns in high positions took a heavy toll on the British.
 With protection from light armed vessels, ketches and bomb brigs moored broadside to the beach, the troops beached their craft under a rainstorm of cannonade and musket fire from Friant's troops positioned on the high dunes.
 The British disembarked, formed line, fixed bayonets and advanced.
 With General Moore leading at their head they struggled up the steep soft sandy ground.

 The French appeared at the summit and poured a destructive musket volley.
 The lead troops of the 42nd reached the summit before the French could reload and launched a bayonet charge, hurling them back in confusion.
 The French counter attacked with a squadron of cavalry, a second bayonet charge by the 42nd caused them to flee.
 On the left the Guards were attacked by French cavalry and the 54th by a French bayonet charge; both attacks were repulsed.
 The British were now in control of the shore and advanced to expand the bridgehead; the French deserted their guns.